Exploring Part-Informed Visual-Language Learning for Person Re-Identification

-However, human parsing inherently sets a new obstacle to answering the second question.
-That is, human parsing only distinguishes \textit{identity-agnostic} body part semantics, while ReID requires us to learn \textit{identity-specific} discriminative cues \cite{wang2020towards}.
-This conflict will suppress the diversity and discriminability of ReID features to some extent, leading to inferior performance.
+However, human parsing inherently introduces a new obstacle in addressing the second question.
+That is, human parsing only distinguishes \textit{identity-agnostic} body part semantics, whereas ReID requires learning \textit{identity-specific} discriminative cues.
+This conflict can suppress the diversity and discriminability of ReID features to some extent, leading to inferior performance.
 Inspired by \cite{zhou2022learning}, we propose a part-informed prompt tuning strategy to solve the supervision conflict issue.
-As illustrated in Fig.\ref{fig:framework}(a), like \cite{li2023clip}, we first learn identity-specific tokens with the text prompt $T_{i}$, \textit{i.e.}, `A photo of a $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$ person', through optimizing Eq.(\ref{eq:clip}).
-But unlike \cite{li2023clip}, after warm-up tuning with Eq.(\ref{eq:clip}), we reformulate the learned prompts with parsing maps to generate pixel-level part prompts.
-Suppose we have the parsing map $P \in \mathbb{R}^{H\times W}$ and the identity prompt $T_{i}$ of a person image $I_{i}$, we can obtain the part text-embedding $T_{i}^{part}$ by:
+As illustrated in Fig.\ref{fig:framework}(a), similar to \cite{li2023clip}, we first learn identity-specific tokens with the text prompt $T_{i}$, \textit{i.e.}, `\textit{A photo of a $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$ person}', through optimizing Eq.(\ref{eq:clip}).

-where $L(\cdot)$ indicates the tokenize operator for parsing label text (\textit{e.g.}, `head'), concat($\cdot$ , $\cdot$) represents the concatenation of text tokens, and aggregate($\cdot$) means the pixel-level concatenation of text embeddings.